UCL/git-novice/_extras/discuss.md

 compare different versions of your project.

-For a basic example to show the difference it makes, we're going to go see what would have happened if Dracula had tried using outputs from a word processor instead of plain text.
+For a basic example to show the difference it makes, we're going to go see what would have happened if Alfredo had tried using outputs from a word processor instead of plain text.

 Create a new directory and go into it:

 ~~~
-$ mkdir planets-nontext
+$ mkdir recipes-nontext
-$ cd planets-nontext
+$ cd recipes-nontext
 ~~~
 {: .language-bash}